liucijus/liucijus.github.io/schedule.md

 permalink: /schedule/
 ---

-I am complete nerd, but I can't resist to speak in public.
 If you want me to talk at your event, do not hesitate to contact me: vaidas.pilkauskas@gmail.com.

 ### Upcoming